rokucommunity/rooibos/docs/index.md

 ...
 ```

 In this case, the test will be run once for each of the `@params` annotations.
-Note that the method signature takes parameters which correspond to the arguments in the params arrays.
+Note that the method signatrue takes parameters which correspond to the arguments in the params arrays.
 Rooibos will give you a build time error, and diagnostic in the ide if you screw this up to save you scratching your head later.

 This makes it easy for us to pass in values to our tests, and expected output values, e.g.